FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ![logo](WDHS.png)

+> **⚠️ DISCLAMER ⚠️**
+>
+> This script won't be able to fix games or programs with bad code in them.
+Most of the work for software compatibility with Wine is done by people who work on that project.
+This script did solve some issues with games I was running; that's why I decided to publish it online.
+If some game isn't fixed by this script or any steps outlined below, there's a chance that you're trying to run a poorly made game or program.
+For edge-cases, I'd advise using emulators and VMs instead, as those provide a much better experience, based on my testing.

 ## Description

 If you ever had issues with software in Wine, then try this script.
 I made it as an alternative for Wine/Proton-tricks, so you can spend more time using the software you want and less time tinkering.
 The main goal of this project is to provide users with dependencies similar to Valve's installscript.vdf.